sanjaytechtip/javascript-series/02-Getter_Setter/Getter_Setter.md

 #Setters
 - A setter allows you to define a method that is called when an object property is assigned a value.

+Why Use Getters and Setters?

+* Encapsulation: They help control how properties are accessed and modified, keeping object internals safe.
+* Validation: Setters can validate values before updating them, ensuring that the data remains consistent.
+* Computed Properties: Getters can compute values dynamically based on other properties.